 Serving the residents of Preston, Connecticut since 1898, the Preston Public Library offers varied resources which include: books in various formats, music CDs, DVDs, Computers for in-house use, Fax/copier/printer (for a small fee), wireless Internet, adaptive technology, and audiobooks.
 We also serve as the repository for the Preston Historical Society files.
 We do not have obituary archives available.
 Vital records are held at the Preston Town Hall.
 (860) 887-5581.

-Reopen Monday, the 21st of April at 9 am.
+Reopen Monday, the 1st of December at 9 am

 For the safety of our staff and patrons, the library

 Thank you for your understanding.

 Friends of the Preston Public Library – Information

 The Friends of Preston Public Library now have their own Facebook page where they will be announcing upcoming book sales, speakers, displaying photographs taken at Preston Library events, as well as announcing other events that they sponsor.
 If you would like to take a look and/or “Friend” them to ensure you keep up to date on Friends happenings, click on the Facebook icon to go there:

 As always, all events planned by the FOL will continue to be announced on the library webpage as well.

 If you are interested in possibly joining our active group of “Friends”, click here to go to their page to get an application form!
 We’d love to have you!

 To be held at the Poquetanuck Fire House, 87 Route 2A, Preston